jeremy-compostella/home-manager/README.md

 The [pool\_pump](./doc/pool_pump.md) task (`home_manager.task.pool_pump`)  is responsible of running the pool pump.

 In term of pool filtering, keeping the pool water clean and clear of bacteria depends on the water/outdoor temperature and filtering time.
-The [pool\_pump](./doc/pool_pump.md) uses the temperature at 5AM to decides how long the pool pump should be run for the day.
+The [pool\_pump](./doc/pool_pump.md) uses the minimal temperature within the next twenty four hours to decide how long the pool pump should be run for the day.
 The priority is adjusted as we get closer to the target time.